patching...

 1:05 p.m.
 If you haven't had the chance to get out and vote yet, by all means do it!
 This is a local election, it has far more impact on your day-to-day life and on your wallet than a national election.
 These are the people that make decisions regarding budgets and tax rates and bylaws. the ballot question will decide if the sewer project will be paid for exclusively by sewer users or if some of the debt will be spread to all property owners.

-If you haven't decided who to vote for yet, check out the Tewksbury Patch Voters Guide and print out the sample ballot.
+If you haven't decided who to vote for yet,

 12:32 p.m. -- They were having a little bit of mechanical trouble with the ballot box in Precinct 2A about an hour or so ago.
 Appears the problem has been dealt with.
 Seems to me their was a similar problem with one of the boxes last election.
 Gotta love modern technology.